Piano Repair

 Drop

-the distance the hammers move after let-off.
+The distance the hammers move after let-off.

 Repetition Springs

-for grand pianos it controls how quickly the hammer returns to its original position, stopping double strikes and allowing for rapid controls.
+For grand pianos, it controls how quickly the hammer returns to its original position, stopping double strikes and allowing for rapid controls.

-Key weight
+Key Weight

 Pitch Raise